cerc-io/stack-orchestrator/app/data/stacks/fixturenet-payments/demo.md

 Stack components:
 * `ipld-eth-db` database for statediffed data
 * Local geth + lighthouse blockchain "fixturenet" running in statediffing mode
-* `ipld-eth-server` which runs an ETH RPC API and a GQL server; serves data from `ipld-eth-db`; also runs an in-process go-nitro node for payments required for configured RPC requests
+* `ipld-eth-server-1` and `ipld-eth-server-2` both of which run an ETH RPC API and a GQL server; they both serve data from `ipld-eth-db`
+* `ipld-eth-server-1` runs an in-process go-nitro node for payments required for configured RPC requests
+* A go-nitro deployment acting as the remote Nitro node for `ipld-eth-server-2`
-* A MobyMask v3 watcher that pays the `ipld-eth-server` for ETH RPC requests
+* A MobyMask v3 watcher that pays the `ipld-eth-server-1` for ETH RPC requests
 * A MobyMask v3 app that pays the watcher for reads (GQL queries) and writes
-* An example ERC20 Ponder indexer app that pays the `ipld-eth-server` for ETH RPC requests
+* An example ERC20 Ponder indexer app that pays the `ipld-eth-server-2` for ETH RPC requests
 * An example ERC20 Ponder watcher app that pays the Ponder indexer app for GQL queries

 ## Setup

-* On starting the stack, MobyMask watcher creates a payment channel with the `ipld-eth-server`'s Nitro node.
+* On starting the stack, MobyMask watcher creates a payment channel with the `ipld-eth-server-1`'s (in-process) Nitro node.
 Check watcher logs and wait for the same:

   ```bash
   docker logs -f $(docker ps -aq --filter name="mobymask-watcher-server")